peteamiri/Tutorials/SalesForce/CertNote2.md

 42. Describe the capabilities of workflow rules and actions Workflow rule: main container for a set of workflow instructions.
 Every workflow rule must be based on a single object you choose when you define the rule.
 When a workflow rule is triggered one of the following actions occur or multiple actions occur simultaneously.
 (Workflow tasks, Workflow field updates, Workflow email alerts)
 One workflow rule can trigger execution of another workflow rule.
 Workflow rules on custom objects will be deleted if custom object is deleted.
-If rule has pending actions, Salesforce completes those actions as long as rule is not updated.
+If rule has pending actions, SalesForce completes those actions as long as rule is not updated.
 For custom objects you can create a workflow action where a change to a detail record updates a field on the related master record!!
 Cross object actions for standard objects need Apex triggers instead of workflow rules.

 1. Workflow tasks: Assigns a task to a user according to a particular template.
 (Generates reminder message (pop up) when user logs in) (Set of fields: Assignee, Subject, Status, Priority, Due Date) (Task can only be assigned to the users of the app.)
 (Exp: Extend offer email or reject email)
 2. Workflow field updates: Changes the value of a particular field on record that initially triggered the workflow rule. (exp: reassign ownership position)